 Raising animals sounds easy but trust me there is more that goes into it than you might think.
 Especially if you want to make a decent income.

 Breeding any kind of animal should a little bit of thought put into it.
 Whether you are breeding animals for show, meat, or just as pets.
-Breeding haphazardly will get you in over your head in no time flat.
+Breeding willy nill will cause you to go broke fast AND it’s irresponsible if I am being honest.

-You don’t want to end up with more animals then you can sell and cause your feed bill to skyrocket.
+You don’t want to end up with more animals than you can sell and cause your feed bill to skyrocket just because you thought would be fun.

-Let’s chat about some tips that will help you have babies ready to go at the right times and get the most money for your work.
+Let’s chat about some tips that will help you have babies ready to go at the best times and get the most money for your work.

 When Is The Best Time For Selling

 Now before we go any further I realize that some animals come in heat and you can’t do anything about it.
-If you are in that situation then do your best.
+If you are in that situation then do your best to start marketing well before your herd is ready to give birth to create desire around your animals.

 Most animal sales are the highest at the beginning of a new year and into spring.
 Then it drops off for the summer and picks up again in the fall.
 Winter, of course, is as slow as molasses on a cold Sunday morning.

-However, do some research to see when the time would be highest for your specific animal and location or your specific neche (what your specialty is) whether that is selling goats for meat to the market or you have them ready for 4-Hers.
-If you are selling animals for meat, showing or pets it could be different.
+Do some research to see when the best time would be highest for your specific animal, location, or your specific market.
+Whether that is selling goats for meat to the market or you have them ready for 4-Hers.

 Plan Ahead